nsidc/earthaccess/docs/user_guide/backwards-compatibility.md

 1. We will plan to fix any backwards incompatible changes in non-major releases _or_ re-release with a major version bump.

-2. We cannot guarantee developers will be available to complete this work alongside other priorities.
+2. We cannot guarantee a timeline under which maintainers will be able to complete this work alongside their other priorities.

 3. Our maintenance team will always welcome outside contributions towards this goal.